-CHILDHOOD LEUKEMIA Stephen's Story PARENTAL SMOKING INCREASES RISK OF CHILDHOOD LEUKEMIA
+PARENTAL SMOKING INCREASES RISK OF CHILDHOOD LEUKEMIA

 At various times during a child's development, parental smoking - by either the mother and/or father - confers an increased risk of childhood leukemia.

 Research from the Childhood Leukemia International Consortium (CLIC) has confirmed that paternal smoking before conception is linked to an increased risk of acute lymphoblastic leukemia (ALL) (Metayer, 2013 - see figure in the Paternal Smoking popup).
 The effect can be exacerbated if the child continues to be exposed to secondhand smoke after birth.

 Interview-based studies of the relationship between maternal smoking during pregnancy and childhood leukemia were initially mostly negative; but recent advancements have pointed to specific at-risk populations.
 It also appears that certain subtypes of childhood leukemia are uniquely sensitive to maternal smoking.
 Modern techniques of assessing smoking habits during pregnancy may reveal more about the risks.

-Mom's Smoking During Pregnancy is Bad for Baby, but DID YOU KNOW?
-Dad's Smoking Before Pregnancy Can Harm the Child, too.

-Start Protecting Your Children's Health BEFORE They Are Conceived!
 Graphic used in "Tobacco Smoke and Childhood AML" popup used with permission from Metayer C, Petridou E, Mejía Aranguré JM, Roman E. et al. Parental tobacco smoking and acute myeloid leukemia in children: the Childhood Leukemia International Consortium.
 Am J Epidemiol.
 2016 Aug 15;184(4):261-73.

-CHILDHOOD LEUKEMIA Stephen's Story age Keuni Home Cancer (Childho Learning/ Developmenta Disabilities etes | I nfertility References DOCTOR - IS ANY ONE RISK FACTOR THE IDENTIFIABLE CAUSE OF STEPHEN'S LEUKEMIA?
+DOCTOR - IS ANY ONE RISK FACTOR THE IDENTIFIABLE CAUSE OF STEPHEN'S LEUKEMIA?

 Toward the end of their clinic visit, Tricia and David were visibly distressed about all of the potential factors that could have contributed to their son's leukemia.

 Dr. Baker told Tricia and David that they cannot blame themselves for their son's disease.
-He explained, for example, that studies examining the link between pesticide exposures and leukemia involve fairly large groups of people and cannot be used to establish the cause of disease in an individual.
+Most complex diseases cannot be explained by a single variable.
+He said, for example, that studies examining the link between pesticide exposures and leukemia involve fairly large groups of people and cannot be used to establish the cause of disease in an individual.
 He pointed out that most children exposed to pesticides do not get leukemia and in most cases there is no clear explanation for the cause of a specific child's leukemia.

 He added, that due to health concerns about exposures to environmental toxicants, it would be a good idea for everyone to minimize their exposures to them.

 Watch: Dr. Gary Dahl discusses the clinic visit (3:08 mins.)

-A Story of Health

-Watch: Dr. Mark Miller discusses epigenetics (1:45 mins)